smartsupp/smartsupp.github.io/_docs/javascript-api/chat.md

 ---
 title: "Chat"
 subtitle: "Adjust chat behaviour."
+description: "Change how chat box behaves, define messages to be send or set your language."
 ---

-Change how chat box behaves, define messages to be send or set your language.

 ## chat:translate